CSHoffmann/CSHoffmann/README.md

 ### Hi there 👋

-I am an aspiring developer interested in web and game development
+I am an aspiring developer interested in web and game development.
+I also like data visualization.

 <!--
 **CSHoffmann/CSHoffmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.